Censlab/UTC-1122/README.md

 **Note: pressing the CLR key three times is necessary to avoid unintentional deletion.
 Messages shown on the display guide you through this process.*

-In the same way, it is possible to delete programming steps for a given day.
+In the same way, it is possible to view and delete programming steps for a given day.

 ![image](https://github.com/Censlab/UTC-1122/assets/155535689/6d804e08-e028-4c1f-a3b1-d6fc3f2dab9c)
 ![image](https://github.com/Censlab/UTC-1122/assets/155535689/98bc49a9-2ce5-47e2-9de8-ee181f5be5f3)